Architectural metals: Zinc

 During the early decades of the 20th century, the use of pure zinc roofing and ornament decreased in use in the US.
 It is now gaining popularity in its pure form (99.95%)for building materials.
 Typically, architectural grade zinc is 99.995 percent pure zinc with trace amounts of titanium, to reduce coefficient of thermal expansion and improve tensile strength and hardness, and copper to improve workability.
 Exact alloy composition is subject to manufacturer and is a color determinant in zinc's final patina.
 Over time, zinc develops its distinctive patina, transforming from a shiny silver to a matte bluish-grey.
 Pre patinated finishes are available from certain manufacturers to expedite the natural patination process.
+Applying a clear protective coating to brass surfaces can inhibit oxidation and reduce the rate of patina development, helping to maintain the original appearance.
 Zinc is still used in alloys such as brass and nickel silver, and in the electroplating of steel as well.
 Today, galvanized steel and pure zinc material, usually Double Locked Standing Seam panels, are used for roofing a variety of buildings.
 Creep has been reduced by the introduction of titanium in most architectural zinc available in North America.
 Galvanized nails and sheet metal ducts are also common.

 Architectural grade zinc is 90 to 95% recycled.
 Replacement costs are negligible with a long lifetime of 80 to 100 years for zinc roofing and 200 to 300 years for wall systems.
 This long-life durability is a key component in durability.
 At the end of its service life, zinc building products can be recycled indefinitely without loss to chemical or physical properties.
 The use of architectural grade zinc can help building qualify for LEED certification due to its high recycled content and sustainability.